JackV2020/websockets-Toon-and-python/README.md

      The client sends a message when you click the screen.
      The message and the answer are shown on the screen.
      Every 5th message is flip.
-     This makes the webserver send the message in reverse or just the way is was, after it receives flip again.
+     This makes the echo server send the message in reverse or just the way it was, after it receives flip again.

  - 1 Button for a websocket client and server in 1 screen.<br>
      The server needs a setup action because it needs to open a firewall port